Colts 19, Seahawks 17: Russell Wilson, offense sharp early, while Shaquem Griffin, young defenders shine

 The first glimpse of Russell Wilson in 2018 looked pretty much like vintage Russell Wilson of any point from 2012-17 as he easily led the Seahawks down the field in his first — and only — series of Seattle’s preseason opener against the Colts Thursday night at CenturyLink Field.

-But you would have expected little else from Wilson, who went 4-5 passing for 43 yards and completed a 12-play 75-yard drive with a nifty 5-yard TD pass to Nick Vannett, escaping the rush to his right, before then taking a seat for the rest of the night.
+But you would have expected little else from Wilson, who went 4-5 passing for 43 yards and completed a 12-play, 75-yard drive with a nifty 5-yard TD pass to tight end Nick Vannett, escaping the rush to his right, before then taking a seat for the rest of the night.

 “It was a perfect start for the offense,” Carroll said, saying the offense “looked strong and right and on point.”